-The Board discourages the practice of students taking prescription or non-prescription medication during the school day.
-However, if oral, topical, inhaled, or injected medication must be taken during school hours, the system policy and procedures must be followed.
+The Haywood County Board of Education discourages the practice of students taking prescription or nonprescription medication during the school day.
+However, if oral, topical, inhaled, or injected medication must be taken during school hours, the system policy and school site procedures must be followed.
+The Board authorizes school employees to administer any drugs or medication prescribed by a doctor upon written request of the parent, to administer non-prescription medication through a signed authorization form by the parent, and to give emergency health care and first aid to a student in which they have been trained.